AMWA-TV/is-13/docs/Interoperability - IS-04.md

 In order to prevent unnecessary polling of the APIs, changes to any resource properties via the Read/Write Node API also update the corresponding IS-04 resource and are therefore signalled via the IS-04 versioning mechanism.
 When a successful `PATCH` request is made, the `version` attribute is incremented.
+The `version` reported in the Read/Write Node API is also updated whenever the corresponding IS-04 resource is updated.